spring-jdbc-crud/spring-crud-with-simplejdbcmapper/README.md

-# Building a CRUD application with Spring and SimpleJdbcMapper
+# The demo application for SimpleJdbcMapper
 This is a demo application for [SimpleJdbcMapper](https://github.com/spring-jdbc-crud/simplejdbcmapper), a library that simplifies Spring JdbcTemplate/JdbcClient CRUD operations by making them less verbose